-As telemedicine transitioned from optional to essential in the spring of 2020, the Yale School of Medicine became an early leader in the field.
+As telemedicine transitioned from optional to essential in the spring of 2020, Yale School of Medicine became an early leader in the field.
 Telemedicine was already an appealing option due to transportation costs and delays; illness or injury; and the risk of new infections.
-A number of Yale clinicians have offered remote visits for several years.
+A number of Yale clinicians had offered remote visits for several years.
 Even so, telemedicine was not the default system of care until the pandemic struck.
 Yale Medicine (YM) and the Yale New Haven Health System (YNHHS) coordinated a rapid response, and the number of video visits increased dramatically.
 Where there might have been 34 on any given day pre-COVID-19, that number has since risen to 1,500, according to Pamela Hoffman, MD, medical director of Telehealth Services for YM and YNHHS.

 Although ultrasounds and surgeries cannot be performed remotely, the range of appointments that can is extensive.
 So much medical care is cognitive, and telemedicine can provide access to a variety of specialists who can ask questions and observe physical manifestations.
 Patients can also check their own vital signs if they own the correct devices.
 “Certain specialties are particularly suited to telehealth, especially those whose consultations are strongly based on diagnostic tests and less so on the physical examination,” said Aldo Peixoto, MD, professor of medicine (nephrology) and clinical chief of the section of nephrology.